Anudeepreddynarala/Fan_Anomaly_Detection/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-**Note**: The Edge Impulse SDK and TensorFlow Lite components are subject to their respective licenses.
+The Edge Impulse SDK and TensorFlow Lite components are subject to their respective licenses.

 ---